Flank/flank/docs/analytics_comparsion.md

 Send configuration provided by a user to Segment.

 ### Description
-During making POC Segment appears to be a not a standalone solution.
+During making POC Segment appears to be not a standalone solution.
 It is just a tunnel to map and send data to other destination(s).
 A destination for this proof of concept was Google Analytics.

 ### Usage in Flank